Sadzurami/steam-sessions-creator/README.md

 ### How to speed up creation/update

-Add more proxies
+Add more proxies.

 ### How to use the same proxy for creation and future updates

-Use option `--preserve-proxy`
+Use option `--preserve-proxy`.